-Making homemade gum takes a bit of work, but anyone can do it.
+Learning how to make homemade gum takes a bit of work, but anyone can do it.
 While it does take some special ingredients, and adult supervision while the mixture is cooking, kids will enjoy kneading the gum and wrapping it up into pretty packages.
+Once you've learned how to make gum with this method, you can experiment with different flavors and colors.

 The following recipe makes a gum that is chewable and pliable.
 You may be able to blow small bubbles, but it will be a little different in texture than what your kids are used to in regular chewing gum.
-You can also find complete kits online that have all you need to make your own gum.
+You can also find complete homemade chewing gum kits that have all you need to make your own gum.

 - 2 cups powdered sugar